AutoMQ/automq/README.md

 <h1 align="center">
-AutoMQ: Truly serverless Kafka solution that maximizes the benefits of cloud
+AutoMQ: A Cloud-Native fork of Kafka by separating storage to S3
 </h1>
 <h3 align="center">